Wars of the Roses

-In 1464, Edward married Elizabeth Woodville against the advice of Warwick, and reversed Warwick's policy of seeking closer ties with France.
+In 1464, Edward married Elizabeth Woodville against Warwick's advice, and reversed Warwick's policy of seeking closer ties with France.
 Warwick rebelled against Edward in 1469, leading to Edward's imprisonment after Warwick's supporters defeated a Yorkist army at the Battle of Edgcote.
-Edward was allowed to resume his rule after Warwick failed to replace him with his brother George of Clarence.
-Within a year, Warwick launched an invasion of England alongside Henry VI's wife Margaret of Anjou.
+Edward was allowed to resume his rule after Warwick failed to replace him with Edward's brother George of Clarence.
+Within a year, Warwick launched an invasion of England alongside Henry VI's wife, Margaret of Anjou.
 Edward fled to Flanders, and Henry VI was restored as king in 1470.
-Edward mounted a counter-invasion with aid from Burgundy a few months later, and killed Warwick at the Battle of Barnet.
-Henry was returned to prison, and his sole heir later killed by Edward at the Battle of Tewkesbury, followed by Henry's own death in the Tower of London, possibly on Edward's orders.
+Edward mounted a counter-invasion with aid from Burgundy a few months later and killed Warwick at the Battle of Barnet.
+Henry was imprisoned again, and his sole heir was later killed by Edward at the Battle of Tewkesbury, followed by Henry's own death in the Tower of London, possibly on Edward's orders.
 Edward ruled unopposed for the next twelve years, during which England enjoyed a period of relative peace.
-Upon his death in April 1483, he was succeeded by the twelve-year-old Edward V, who reigned for 78 days until being deposed by his uncle Richard III.
+Upon his death in 1483, he was succeeded by his twelve-year-old son, Edward V, who reigned for 78 days, before being deposed by his uncle Richard.